dentarg/auth0-blog/_posts/2017-01-26-migrating-a-php5-app-to-7-part-three.markdown

 Now head over to [clients](https://manage.auth0.com/#/clients) and create a new one choosing 'Regular web Application' as the client type.
 Let's name it as something like 'Basic PHP WebApp'.

-Now that we have our client created, we need take note of three properties: `Domain`, `Client ID` and `Client Secret`.
+Now that we have our client created, we need to take note of three properties: `Domain`, `Client ID` and `Client Secret`.
 All of them can be found on the `Settings` tab of the client that we've just created.

 The last configuration that we need to do, before updating our code, is to add `http://localhost:3000` as an `Allowed Callback URLs` on our Auth0 client.